-Glossary Weekly Market: These markets are not daily markets but are to be found at a particular place or one or maybe two days of the week.
+Glossary Weekly market: These markets are not daily markets but are to be found at a particular place on one or maybe two days of the week.
 These markets most often sell everything that a household needs ranging from vegetables to clothes to utensils.
 Mall: This is an enclosed shopping space.
 This is usually a large building with many floors that has shops, restaurants and, at times, even a cinema theatre.
-These shops most often sell branded products.
-Wholesale: This refers to buying and selling in large quantities.
+These shops most often sell branded Wholesale: This refers to buying and selling in large quantities.
 Most products, including vegetables, fruits and flowers have special wholesale markets.
 Chain of markets: A series of markets that are connected like links in a chain because products pass from one market to another.

-carried down the stairs.
-Do you think the above law is bein implemented in his case?
-What needs to be done to mai the building more accessible for him?
-How would his bein carried down the stairs affect his dignity as well as his safet
+Chapter 7: Markets Around Us 91 I. In a democracy why is universal adult franchise important - read the box on Article 15 and state two ways in which this Article addresses inequality - In what ways was Omprakash Valmiki's experience simila to that of the Ansaris - What do you understand by the term "all persons are equal before the law?
+Why do you think it is important in - According to the Rights of Persons with Disabilities Act.
+According to the rights of Persons with Disabilities Act, 2016, persons with disabilities have equal rights, and that the government should make possible their full participation in society.
+The government has to provide free education and integrate children with disabilities into mainstream schools.
+This law also states that all public places including buildings, schools, etc., should be accessible and provided with ramps.
+Look at the photograph and think about the boy who is being carried down the stairs.
+Do you think the above law is being implemented in his case?
+What needs to be done to make the building more accessible for him?
+How would his being carried down the stairs affect his dignity as well as his safety?